 The treatment conditions are:

-- Methyl bromide: at least 16g/m3 for 12 hours or longer with an end point reading of 50% or more of the initial concentration and conducted at a temperature of 15 °C or higher.
+Methyl bromide: at least 16g/m3 for 12 hours or longer with an end point reading of 50% or more of the initial concentration and conducted at a temperature of 15 °C or higher.
 Please note this temperature is 5 °C higher than the sulfuryl fluoride conditions above.
+Or a rate of at least 32 g/m³ at 21 °C for a minimum of 24 hours with a 30% retention.

 Break bulk goods treated after 1 December are unlikely to become re-infested, so are not subject to this requirement.